Pulsar Timing Residual induced by Wideband Ultralight Dark Matter with Spin 0, 1, 2: Abstract

 \section{Abstract}

-The coherent oscillation of ultralight dark matter induces changes in gravitational potential with the frequency in nanohertz range.
-This effect is known to produce a monochromatic signal in the pulsar timing residual.
-Here we discuss a multi fields scenario that produces a wide spectrum of frequencies, such that the ultralight particle oscillation can mimic the pulsar timing signal of stochastic gravitational wave background.
-We discuss how ultralight dark matter with various spins produces such a wideband spectrum on pulsar timing residuals and perform the Bayesian analysis to constrain the parameters.
+The coherent oscillation of ultralight dark matter in the mass regime around $10^{-23}$ eV induces changes in gravitational potential with the frequency in the nanohertz range.
+This effect is known to produce a monochromatic signal in the pulsar timing residuals.
+Here we discuss a multifield scenario that produces a wide spectrum of frequencies, such that the ultralight particle oscillation can mimic the pulsar timing signal of stochastic common spectrum process.
+We discuss how ultralight dark matter with various spins produces such a wide band spectrum on pulsar timing residuals and perform the Bayesian analysis to constrain the parameters.
+It turns out that the stochastic background detected by NANOGrav can be associated with a wideband ultralight dark matter.